openflighthpc/flight-env-types/apptainer/info.md

 ```

 To enable user namespace access (required to allow user-level access
-to execute singularity container instances), request that your system
+to execute apptainer container instances), request that your system
 administrator sets `/proc/sys/user/max_user_namespaces` to a
 (non-zero) value high enough to allow for the quantity of simultaneous
-Singularity containers that will be executed on the host.
+Apptainer containers that will be executed on the host.
 We recommend
 a value of `100`.

-A personal Singularity environment can be created using:
+A personal Apptainer environment can be created using:

 ```
-%PROGRAM_NAME% create singularity
+%PROGRAM_NAME% create apptainer
 # ...or to create an environment named 'myenv':
-%PROGRAM_NAME% create singularity@myenv
+%PROGRAM_NAME% create apptainer@myenv
 ```

-This will configure a Singularity installation and an, initially
+This will configure a Apptainer installation and an, initially
 empty, image cache environment.

 Once created, activate your environment using:

 ```
-%PROGRAM_NAME% activate singularity
+%PROGRAM_NAME% activate apptainer
 # ...or to activate the environment named 'myenv':
-%PROGRAM_NAME% create singularity@myenv
+%PROGRAM_NAME% create apptainer@myenv
 ```

-Use the `singularity` command to perform image management for your
+Use the `apptainer` command to perform image management for your
 environment:

 ```
-singularity --help
+apptainer --help
 ```

 To see what images are cached within your environment use the
-`singularity cache list` command; to execute a prebuilt image use
+`apptainer cache list` command; to execute a prebuilt image use
-`singularity run application.img`; to run a shell within an image use
+`apptainer run application.img`; to run a shell within an image use
-`singularity shell ...` and to build images use `singularity build
+`apptainer shell ...` and to build images use `apptainer build
 ...`.

-Refer to the [Singularity user
+Refer to the [Apptainer user
-guide](https://sylabs.io/guides/3.10/user-guide/) for more details.
+guide](https://apptainer.org/docs/user/latest) for more details.

 ### Global Environment

 If you have write access to the global environment tree, a shared
-Singularity environment can be created using:
+Apptainer environment can be created using:

 ```
-%PROGRAM_NAME% create --global singularity
+%PROGRAM_NAME% create --global apptainer
 # ...or to create a environment named 'global':
-%PROGRAM_NAME% create --global singularity@global
+%PROGRAM_NAME% create --global apptainer@global
 ```

-This will configure a Singularity installation and an, initially
+This will configure a Apptainer installation and an, initially
 empty, image cache environment.

 Once created, the environment can be activated by any user using:

 ```
-%PROGRAM_NAME% activate singularity
+%PROGRAM_NAME% activate apptainer
 # ...or to activate the environment named 'global':
-%PROGRAM_NAME% activate singularity@global
+%PROGRAM_NAME% activate apptainer@global
 ```

 Note that only users who have write access to the global environment